BoredVoidAter/HamsterHeist/README.md

 *   **Keyboard-Based Hamster Control & Simple Physics**: Players can directly control the hamster-bot using keyboard arrow keys.
 A rudimentary physics engine handles basic movement (velocity, position updates) and implements Axis-Aligned Bounding Box (AABB) collision detection to prevent the hamster-bot from passing through maze walls.
 *   **Win Condition and Basic UI**: The primary game objective is implemented.
 The game detects when the hamster-bot collides with the golden sunflower seed.
 Upon a successful "heist," the game state updates to "won," pausing the game and displaying a simple "You Win!" message directly over the canvas.

+## Features (Version 2)

+Building upon the foundation, Version 2 introduces key enhancements for strategic gameplay, persistence, and competitive multiplayer:

+*   **The Heist Objective: Golden Sunflower Seed & Target Sensor**: Introduces the primary game objective: a 'Golden Sunflower Seed' placed at the end of the maze.
+To facilitate goal-oriented programming, bots are upgraded with a new 'Target Sensor'.
+This sensor provides the AI with the distance and angle to the seed via the API (e.g., `sensors.getTargetData()`), shifting the challenge from pure navigation to strategic pathfinding.
+The game loop is updated to detect when a bot reaches the seed, stopping the timer and marking the run as a success.
+*   **Code Persistence with Backend Storage**: Players can now save their hard-earned bot AI scripts to a server.
+This feature introduces a backend with a simple database to store user code.
+The coding UI panel is enhanced with 'Save' and 'Load' buttons, allowing players to create, name, and retrieve their scripts across sessions.
+This encourages the development of more complex and refined bot logic without the fear of losing work on a browser refresh.
+*   **Asynchronous Multiplayer 'Ghost' Racing**: Introduces a competitive asynchronous multiplayer mode.
+When a player successfully completes a heist, their bot's entire run (as a sequence of position/rotation data over time) is saved.
+Players can then choose to race against a 'ghost' of another player's successful run.
+The ghost bot appears in the maze as a visible, physical object, replaying its recorded path.
+This requires updating the physics engine to handle bot-on-bot collisions, turning other players' ghosts into dynamic, unpredictable obstacles.

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.